How AI Coding Agents Actually Generate CSS (And Why It's Always the Same)

 asymmetric grid █ 1.5%

-Three-column grids appear in 22.1% of all grid declarations.
-This is why every AI agent defaults to grid-cols-3 for feature sections -- a pattern so pervasive that we dedicated an entire article to why the three-card grid kills conversion.
+masonry ░ 0.7%Three-column grids appear in 22.1% of all grid declarations.
+That is why every agent reaches for grid-cols-3 on a feature section — a pattern pervasive enough that we gave the three-card grid its own autopsy.

 Why Temperature and Top-p Do Not Fix This

-The obvious objection is: "Just increase the temperature."
-Temperature controls how much randomness the model introduces during sampling.
-Higher temperature flattens the probability distribution, making less common tokens more likely to be selected.
+The obvious objection: "Just raise the temperature."
+Temperature controls how much randomness the model injects during sampling.
+Higher temperature flattens the distribution, lifting less common tokens.

-Here is a visual representation of what temperature does to our bg- token distribution:
+Here is what temperature does to the bg- distribution:

 Token probabilities at different temperatures: